 Backlash against DEI spreads to more states

-A student walks on the University of Utah campus in Salt Lake City in April.
+A student walks on the University of Utah campus in Salt Lake City in April 2024.
 Utah has enacted a new law that prohibits schools from using diversity, equity and inclusion statements, bars state institutions from relying on specific individual characteristics in employment and education decisions, and eliminates central offices dedicated to DEI.
-Erika Bolstad/Stateline
+(Erika Bolstad/Stateline)

 SALT LAKE CITY — Shortly after taking office in 2023, Republican state Rep. Katy Hall heard from constituents complaining about how their adult children were required to write diversity, equity and inclusion statements while applying for medical and dental schools and other graduate programs in Utah.